 Internal teams knew they were fighting an uphill battle; they were struggling to source, identify, and surface the most accurate data and insights to Sr. Directors and Executives on a regular basis.
 They had reason to question both the accuracy and completeness of the data they were relying upon to make key, financial decisions, and they suspected that they didn’t have access to all of the data points needed in order to get a real-time, accurate view of the bigger picture at any given point in time.

-Consequently, analysts often spent 3-4 hours each day just trying to locate the data needed in order to compile their reports.
+Consequently, analysts often spent 3-4 hours each day just trying to navigate data silos in order to compile their reports.
 And when analysts did locate the correct data, there were often conflicting stories and insights bubbling up to leadership.
 What’s more, there was little-to-no guidance at the leadership level to help leaders interpret the data once it was found.

 In effect (and largely through no fault of their own), the team’s decision-making abilities had been handicapped by distrust in their own data, unnecessarily tedious and inefficient processes, and, as a result, a utilization of team member skill-set that simply wasn’t sustainable long term.